bigdog2809/jarvis/README.md

 you need to make a api key and put it to gpt.py file. to API_KEY.

+you also need to add your phote and reneme it to me.jpeg

 ### Not all functions can work for one reason or another ###

+## what he can do?##
+translate
+parsing
+answer for qustions
+and more